Azure-Samples/cognitive-services-personalizer-samples/samples/HttpRequestFeatures/README.md

 ## Run the sample

 Build and run HttpRequestFeaturesExample.
 Press **F5** if using Visual Studio, or `dotnet build` then `dotnet run` if using .NET Core CLI.
-Through the UI, you will be able to send a Rank request and see the http request features extracted from your environment, as well as the response.
+Through the UI, you will be able to send a Rank and Reward request and see the http request features extracted from your environment, as well as the Rank response.